Enjoyment from listening to music can be damaged quickly when you turn your engine on and find out that your battery is flat.

 |CCA||Ah Max||Amplifier Wattage (RMS)|

 When looking at the battery label, you will not always see both the CCA or Ah values.
 To calculate the rough estimation of the Ah of your battery, you can take CCA and divide it by 7.25.

-Where to Place an Extra Battery for Car Audio?
+Where to Place an Extra Battery in My Vehicle?